Governing Body Webpage

 - Repair and maintenance of school buildings

-The Governing Body is led by the chair who is elected from within its membership, although anyone who works in the school cannot be the chair.
-Governors are volunteers and usually serve for 4 years at a time.
+The Governing Body is led by the chair who is elected from within its membership, to maintain a degree of independence the role cannot be filled by anyone who works in the school.

 Chair of Governors